kiharalab/DAQ-Refine/README.md

 if [ -e ./mmcif_pdbx.dic-parser.log ]; then
     rm -rf ./mmcif_pdbx.dic-parser.log;
 fi
 ```
-Note: You may need to install additional dependencies like gcc, make, bison, flex, and csh using your system's package manager (e.g., apt for Ubuntu/Debian or yum for CentOS/RedHat).
+*Note: You may need to install additional dependencies like gcc, make, bison, flex, and csh using your system's package manager (e.g., apt for Ubuntu/Debian or yum for CentOS/RedHat).*

 ### Step 4: install Biopython
+Navigate to your preferred installation path and install Biopython:
 ```bash
 cd /your/path/to/install/biopython
 git clone https://github.com/biopython/biopython